flapjack/flapjack.io/DATA_STRUCTURES.md

 Alerts correspond to messages that get emitted by Flapjack.
 A 'notification' may result in 0 or more alerts being sent out, depending on notification rules and intervals configured on the contacts for the check in question.

-**Note: the following is currently in the design/development phase so entirely speculative and will certainly change during subsequent design and development cycles.** See https://github.com/flpjck/flapjack/issues/55

 ```text
  ... which of the following it makes sense to actually implement i'm not sure of right now ...
  ... possible cases of YAGNI and premature optimisation follow ...